Depending on what you need, contact your:

 Targets for terrorist attacks include:

-The International Zone and Bagdad International Airport in Baghdad are regularly targeted by rocket attacks and drones.
+The International Zone in Baghdad and BIAP have been targeted by rocket attacks and drones in the last 12 months.

 Iraqi security forces often conduct security operations across the country with little warning.